AMBER Alert – What You Need to Know

 In response to this tragedy, Dallas-Fort Worth broadcasters joined forces with the police to develop an early warning system to find abducted children.
 As successful recovery stories traveled across the country, other states began to implement their own systems and before long over 20 countries around the world had created similar international AMBER Alert programs.

-Today, the AMBER Alert Program is coordinated by the US Department of Justice (DOJ) nationwide, including the District of Columbia, Puerto Rico and the US Virgin Islands.
+The AMBER Alert Program is now coordinated by the US Department of Justice (DOJ) nationwide, including the District of Columbia, Puerto Rico and the US Virgin Islands.
 While the AMBER Alert Program honors the memory of Amber Hagerman, AMBER is also a backronym for, "America's Missing: Broadcast Emergency Response."

 The AMBER Alert Program is a voluntary partnership between law enforcement agencies, broadcasters, transportation agencies and the wireless industry, to activate an urgent bulletin in the most serious child-abduction cases.